-The Illinois Tollway's Environmental Unit will screen each proposed soil stockpile area to identify any environmental issues prior to the DCM's approval.
+The Illinois Tollway Environmental Unit will screen each proposed soil stockpile area to identify any environmental issues prior to the DCM's approval.

-If no PIPs are identified by the Environmental Professional (a licensed Professional Engineer or Professional Geologist) based on a protocol outlined in Article 6.6.8 below, and soil pH values achieve the pH requirements for CCDD disposal (between 6.25 and 9.0), the Illinois Tollway will sign the completed LPC-662 Source Site Certification form developed by the DSE.
+If no PIPs are identified by the ES (as defined in Article 6.6.6) and based on a protocol outlined in Article 6.6.8 below, and soil pH values achieve the pH requirements for CCDD or USFO disposal (between 6.25 and 9.0), the Illinois Tollway will sign the completed LPC-662 Source Site Certification form developed by the DSE.

-The Illinois Tollway's Environmental Unit will supply the Construction Manager with the Illinois Tollway's completed and signed Form LPC-662 and any Form LPC-663 signed by the DSE's Environmental Professional.
+The Illinois Tollway Environmental Unit will supply the CM with the Illinois Tollway's signed LPC-662 forms and any LPC-663 forms signed by the DSE's ES.